-Rhonda’s supplement list is a fascinating look at what someone who has access to the kind of information and research takes on a regular basis.
-It is a great platform for us to build our own supplementation regimen based on our own needs and the logic for her selections.
+Rhonda’s supplement list is a fascinating look at what someone who has access to cutting-edge information and research takes on a regular basis.

 Complete Supplements List